 Two-Stage Furnaces: What They Are and How They Work

 A heating system with two settings of operating - high and low - is called a two-stage furnace.
-During the low stage, the furnace operates at a reduced capacity to help maintain a chosen temperature inside your home more efficiently.
-During the high stage, the furnace will run at maximum capacity to satisfy demands for additional warmth or cooling.
-With a two-stage furnace, you can achieve enhanced energy efficiency and uniform temperatures in all areas of your home.
+When set to the low stage, the furnace operates at a reduced capacity as a way to maintain the chosen temperature at your home more efficiently.
+During the high stage, the furnace will instead operate at full capacity to satisfy demands for increased heat.
+With a two-stage furnace, you can enjoy enhanced energy efficiency and comfortable temperatures all across your home.

 Does a Two-Stage Furnace Function All the Time?

-A two-stage furnace won’t run all the time.
-In the low stage of operation, the furnace operates at limited capacity in order to maintain a desired temperature more efficiently within your home.
-When a greater demand for warmth or cooling is needed, the furnace will switch to its high stage and operate at full capacity.
-Because of this, two-stage furnaces are capable to help reduce energy costs as it is not operating constantly.
+A two-stage furnace does not stay on indefinitely.
+In the low stage of operation, the furnace runs at reduced capacity in order to sustain a desired temperature more efficiently within your home.
+When additional energy is needed to maintain the set temperature, the heating system shifts to its high stage and operates at full capacity.
+As a result, two-stage furnaces are powerful enough to help reduce energy costs without operating constantly.

 Two-stage furnaces have two stages of operation, low and high.
-During the low stage, the furnace works at reduced capacity in order to sustain a desired level of comfort within your home.
-When more warmth or cooling is desired, the furnace will change over to its high stage and operate at maximum capacity.
+During the low stage, the furnace runs at reduced capacity as a way to sustain a desired level of comfort within your home.
+When more warmth or cooling is needed, the furnace will shift to its high stage and operate at peak capacity.

 Differences Between One- and Two-Stage Furnaces

 One-stage furnaces have a single stage of operation and operate either at full power or not at all.
-Consequently, the furnace will always run in order to maintain a desired comfort level within your home.
+In other words, the furnace is always running in order to maintain a desired level of comfort at home.

-Conversely, two-stage furnaces have two stages of operation, low and high.
-While in the low stage, the furnace runs at reduced capacity in order to maintain a desired temperature more efficiently within your home.
-When a greater demand for warmth or cooling is needed, the furnace will change over to its high stage and operate at full capacity.
+Two-stage furnaces, by comparison, have two stages of operation, low and high.
+During the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
+When more warmth or cooling is needed, the furnace will change over to its high stage and operate at maximum capacity.

 Schedule Your Furnace Installation with Freed Heating & Air Conditioning Today

-Making sense of all the modern furnace technology can be confusing.
-That’s why our Freed Heating & Air Conditioning specialists are here to help with a complimentary, no-pressure quote for furnace installation.
-We’ll assess your home, your heating needs and your budget, and then we’ll help you find the right solution.
-Contact us at 309-323-9584 to get started today!
+Making sense of modern furnace technology can be confusing.
+That’s why Freed Heating & Air Conditioning professionals are here to help with a no-cost, no-pressure estimate for furnace installation.
+We’ll assess your home, your heating needs and your budget before helping you find the best solution.
+Get in touch with us at 309-323-9584 to get started today!